codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-david/README.md

 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/github/akashnimare/foco?branch=master&svg=true)](https://ci.appveyor.com/project/akashnimare/foco/branch/master)

 ## Tech/framework used
-Node.JS, Javascript, ESLint, Jest, Faker, Winston, Dotenv, cowsay, superagent
+Node.JS, Javascript, ESLint, Jest, Faker, Winston, superagent

 ## Features
-Well you should be able to run cowsay when you go to localhost:3000/cowsay but its not routing correctly.
+Server should run and render mountains.

 ## Installation
 Clone or fork this repo to your local machine then install the npm dependencies necessary to run this guy.

 ## Tests
-There are two tests right now, making sure the POST request responds with a 400 error message if something goes wrong and a 200 status message and body if there are no errors.
+There are two tests right now.

 ## How to use?
-Once you install the dependencies you should be able to run `node index.js` to start your server.
-It will be running on port 3000 so got your browser and type in http://localhost:3000 to access.
+Once you install the dependencies you should be able to run `npm run test` to start the tests which starts the server in your CLI.

 ## Functions
--If you go to /cowsay and add in a query string the cow should say it.
-IF you dont add a query string then the cow wont say it.
--If you go to /cowsay it should print out a cow in the browser.

 ## Contribute